mattersievers/Portfolio/README.md

 [![homescreen](/assets/images/homescreen.jpg)](http://mattersievers.github.io/portfolio/)

-### This website was designed with HTML and CSS to be responsive and look good on any screen size.
+### This website was designed with HTML and CSS to be animate and responsive so it will look good on any screen size.